Contact Us

 In Lean, automation serves the same role it does in any other manufacturing system.
 It separates people from machines.
 This allows people to do fewer dirty, dumb, or dangerous tasks and helps them be more productive.
-Automation also powers the Lean principle of respect for people.
-It takes them away from mindless tasks, and lets them work on more interesting jobs.
+Automation also supports the Lean principle of “Respect for People.”
+It takes them away from mindless tasks and lets them work on more interesting jobs.

 Automation is generally accomplished by using a mechanical device on the shop floor and software programming in the office.
 In both cases, a repetitive, labor intensive task is done by machine with little or no human intervention.